tukasa0001/TownOfHost/README-EN.md

 Team : Impostor<br>
 Decision : Shapeshifter<br>

-If Warlock kills when Warlock shapeshifted, he curses a crewmate.
+If Warlock shapeshifts and kills, he curses a crewmate.
 If Warlock kills another crewmate, the cursed crewmate will kill the nearest crewmate.

 ## Mode